 The semantic analysis of the text from the monitored mentions by use of Natural Language Processing and Artificial Intelligence techniques has outlined a more precise profile of the visitor that attends this type of music event as well as their interests and satisfaction with the destination.

-Thus, it has been observed that apart from the music, they are mainly interested in relaxation, gastronomic and active tourism.
-Furthermore, having measured the feelings of these interactions, it has been noted that the level of satisfaction with Barcelona and its different tourist products was higher than the average the rest of the year in all the countries of origin analysed.
+Thus, it has been observed that apart from the music, they are mainly interested in relaxation, gastronomy and active tourism.
+Furthermore, having measured the feelings of these interactions, it has been noted that the level of satisfaction with Barcelona and its different tourist products was higher than the average for the rest of the year in all the countries of origin analysed.

-In light of the conclusions presented by this study by Mabrian Technologies, Iñaki Gaztelumendi, president of the association Spain Live Music has stated that “the positive impact of music events on the tourism industry is undeniable.
+In light of the conclusions presented by this study by Mabrian Technologies, Iñaki Gaztelumendi, president of the Spain Live Music association has stated that “the positive impact of music events on the tourism industry is undeniable.
 However, the use of Artificial Intelligence tools in tourism is vital as it enables us to accurately evaluate the impact it has so that the sector for the promotion of music events is considered a key asset.”